Lessnullvoid/Pulsum-Plantae/README.md

 	const unsigned short getAverageValue() const;
 	const unsigned short getAverageValueNormalized() const;
  ```
- Then your ar good to run the puredata part in the system:
+ Then your ar good to run the puredata part in the system.
+This specific patch is a granular synth.
+Is importat to preload a sound sample on every module.
  ![pd granular](https://github.com/Lessnullvoid/Pulsum-Plantae/blob/master/img/pdgranular.jpg?raw=true)

 #Some notes on electrodes